AndroMars/TestLab_This_is_no_real_AI/README.md

-# My first attempts to deal with ai
+# My first attempts to deal with ai :D